 Buying a house in Portland Oregon, is Portland in a recession?

 So you’re moving to Portland, Oregon, but you’re wondering about the volatility of the housing market.
-It probably hasn’t escaped you that relocating and buying a house in another city is a pretty major decision–even without the world turning upside down and a consequently pending recession (due to covid-19).
+It probably hasn’t escaped you that relocating and buying a house in another city is a pretty major decision–even without the world turning upside down and a consequently pending recession.
 But, are we in a recession?

 What’s the Portland real estate market doing right now?

 Is it a good time to buy a house in Portland?